ubvu/ub2030/ub2030-bonus-01-desci/ub2030-bonus-01-desci-transcript.md

 For example, a data set or a code file.
 And you can even go further and you can actually address a particular part of the data set or a particular part of the code or a particular sentence in the paper.
 And there's basically two different formats for that.
 There is a long format.
 Which has the entire cryptographic gra hash of the root Node, of the research object.

 No, that's great.
 For machines.
 They love that.
 But for humans, that's not very not very human friendly.
 So there's also a short version which is actually human readable, and human meaningful meaningful and.
-This is actually a really interesting thing because this is a solution to an alt problem in computer science that is called Zuko Triangle.
+This is actually a really interesting thing because this is a solution to an alt problem in computer science that is called Zookos Triangle.

 So Zuko wrote a paper in 2001 where he basically defined three desirable properties of a persistent identifier.
 And he said the ideal persistent identifier should be human friendly, meaning it should a chat have meaning and be memorable.
 Low entropy names.
 It should be secure in the sense that the amount of damage that a malicious entity can inflict on the system should be as low as possible.